+The following details pertaining to each Director are disclosed as follows:

+Details in respect of Directors A.10.1

-The following details pertaining to each Director are disclosed as follows: A.10.1 Complied (a) Brief profile with expertise and experience - pages 30 to 35. (b) Directors' interest in transactions and shareholding - page 84. (c) Attendance to the Board meetings held during the year - page 67.
-A.10.1 A.10.1 Complied
+- Complied - (a) Brief profile with expertise and experience pages 28 to 32. - (b) Directors' interest in transactions and shareholding page 82. - (c) Attendance to the Board meetings held during the year page 65.